xela-fdez/task-tracker/README.md

 # task-tracker
 Simple task tracker overlay that says number of completed tasks, tasks/hour, average handle time, total seconds of use and total time in last task

-Default buttons are:
+Default buttons are: <br>
-PgDown - add 1 task completed
+PgDown - add 1 task completed <br>
-PgUp - substract 1 task completed
+PgUp - substract 1 task completed <br>
-End - reset all the parameters
+End - reset all the parameters <br>
-PLUS - Makes the UI and the font bigger
+PLUS - Makes the UI and the font bigger <br>
 MINUS - Makes the UI and the font smaller